 Flexibility is possible depending on the unique needs of the intern or agency.
 Traditionally, internships have been full-time, 5 days per week for 10 weeks starting early June.
 In-person workshops and Zoom meetings are counted among the weekly full-time hours (and are not added onto a full 5-day work week).
 Early starts or late finishes are allowed if an agreement is established with the host agency, intern, and Forest Foundation.
 The interns must work the full time to receive full compensation.

 Intern experiences vary depending on the nature and mission of the host agency.
 The intern’s skills, experiences, and expectations also impact the position.
 Please look at the Recent Partner Host Agenciespage and explore past host agencies for a greater perspective.

 What if I do not like my placement?

 Interns are paired with a host agency after they are accepted into the program and have committed to Forest Foundation.
 Much effort, communication, and thought goes into this process.
 Both intern and host agency must agree on the placement.
 The intern experience is most important to us at Forest Foundation and we work very hard to ensure a positive experience.
 If for any reason, during the matching process and subsequent internship, the intern is unhappy with their placement, Forest Foundation staff will help remedy the situation but cannot guarantee another placement and may suspend the position and remaining compensation grant.

 What if I am not from the Boston area but can relocate for the summer?

-Many interns come from other areas and have found reasonably priced housing through local colleges, regional sublet postings, social media, and online sights such as Craigslist.
+Many interns come from other areas and have found reasonably priced housing through local colleges, regional sublet postings, social media, and online sites such as Craigslist.
 Forest Foundation does not provide housing but we have local resources to assist you in your search.
+Local Alumni networks form your college can also be a resource for subletting/renting a room from alumni.
 Boston is a great place in the summer and our interns have enjoyed the city and its many offerings outside their internship work.